 Last year, 95 percent of all SSA master's-level students received merit- and need-based tuition scholarship/gift aid.
 Applicants will be expected to have a bachelor's degree from an accredited institution and 3-5 years of experience working in a social sector organization.
 Application requirements include a current resume, transcripts from all previous institutions, two letters of recommendation, and a four-page candidate's statement that addresses topics outlined in the application.
 The GRE is not required.
 The degree is also offered as a dual degree with SSA's AM in Social Work and Social Welfare.
 For more information, visit: ssa.uchicago.edu/ssl.

-The application for the first cohort will open on October 1, 2019 at apply-ssa.uchicago.edu/apply/, and courses will begin in Autumn 2020.
+The application for the first cohort opened on October 1, 2019 at apply-ssa.uchicago.edu/apply/, and courses will begin in Autumn 2020.
 Application deadlines are February 15, April 1, or June 15, 2020.